Overview

 2.1 Modify Activation Status

-- This band permits the user to configure the status of the component.
+- This band allows the user to configure the component's status.

 - The band presents a drop-down menu featuring options for both active and inactive statuses.